Diablo Highway Real World Forensic Science Lab Activity: Fingerprint Analysis (Option B)

 - Scientific Investigations Use a Variety of Methods

 - Diablo Highway students use a variety of methods in the lab activities.
 In the case of the Diablo Highway Real World Forensic Science Lab Activity: Fingerprint Analysis (Option B) lab, these include observation, critical analysis, data recording and comparative analysis.
-Conducting the Diablo Highway Real World Forensic Science Lab Activity: Fingerprint Analysis (Option B) lab, students use a variety of tools including a microscope, forceps, pipet, coverslips and slides.
+Conducting the Diablo Highway Real World Forensic Science Lab Activity: Fingerprint Analysis (Option B) lab, students use a variety of tools including forceps, pipet, coverslips and slides.

 - Scientific Knowledge is Based on Empirical Evidence

 - In the Diablo Highway Real World Forensic Science Lab Activity: Fingerprint Analysis (Option B) lab, students conduct close analyses and interpretation of data for the fingerprint evidence and the control samples and accurately record their findings.
 The students’ determinations as to whom a piece of evidence might be associated with and ultimately who may have committed the crime are based on and supported by evidence – not speculation.
 In short, students make and defend a claim based on evidence and thereby come to understand the difference between cause and correlation.